 Slide 9: Financial Projections.

 The two previous slides above should come together neatly in your five-year financial projections.
-You should show the two or three key metrics that drive revenues, expenses and growth (such as customers, unit sales, new products, expansion sales, new markets), as well as the revenue, expense, profit, cash balance, and headcount lines.
-The most important thing to convey on this slide is that you really understand the economics and evolution of a growing, dynamic company, and that your vision is grounded in an understanding of practical reality.
+You should show the one or two key metrics that drive revenues, expenses and growth (such as customers, unit sales, new products, expansion sales, new markets), as well as the revenue, expense, profit, cash balance, and headcount lines.
+An exception to the common wisdom: Use numbers on this slide, not graphs.
+Hockey stick graphs are a joke, not to mention being really hard to read during your presentation.
+The most important thing to convey on this slide is that you really understand the economics of a growing, dynamic company, and that your vision is grounded in an understanding of practical reality.
 Your financials should tell your story in numbers as clearly as you are telling your story in words.
 Investors are not focused on the precision of your numbers; they’re focused on the coherence and integrity of your thought process.

 It should be clear from your financials what your capital requirements will be.
 On this slide you should outline how you plan to take in funding—how big each round will be, and the timing of each—and map the funding against your key near-term and medium-term milestones.
 You should also include your key achievements to date.
 These milestones should tie to the key metrics in your financial projections, and they should provide a clear, crisp picture of your product introduction and market expansion roadmap.
 In essence, this is your operating plan for the funds you are raising.
 Do not spend time presenting a “use of funds” table.
 Investors want to see measures of accomplishment, not measures of activity.
 And they want to know that you are asking for the right amount of money to get the company to a meaningful milestone.